Sh2dow/XenonRecomp/README.md

 * Non argument registers
 * Non volatile registers

 The local variable optimization particularly introduces the most improvements, as the calls to the register restore/save functions can be completely removed, and the redundant stores to the PPC context struct can be eliminated.
-In [Mw05 Recompiled](https://github.com/sh2dow/Mw05Recomp), the executable size decreases by around 20 MB with these optimizations, and frame times are reduced by several milliseconds.
+In [Unleashed Recompiled](https://github.com/hedge-dev/UnleashedRecomp), the executable size decreases by around 20 MB with these optimizations, and frame times are reduced by several milliseconds.

 ### Patch Mechanisms